Gilbert Burns: 2021

 As the first bout of his new five-fight contract, Burns was scheduled to face Kamaru Usman for the UFC Welterweight Championship on 11 July at UFC 251.
 However, on 3 July 2020, it was revealed that Burns tested positive for COVID-19, and he was subsequently removed from the card, and replaced by Jorge Masvidal.
 The title bout with Usman was rescheduled for 12 December, at UFC 256.
-However, on 5 October 2020, It was reported Usman pulled from his bout, citing more time needed to recover from undisclosed injuries and the bout was postponed to an unknown future date.
+However, on 5 October 2020, it was reported Usman pulled from his bout, citing more time needed to recover from undisclosed injuries and the bout was postponed to an unknown future date.
 The bout with Usman took place on 13 February 2021 at UFC 258.
 Burns knocked Usman down early in the fight, but went on to lose the bout via technical knockout in the third round.

-Burns faced Stephen Thompson on 10 July 2021, at UFC 264.
+Burns faced Stephen Thompson on 10 July 2021 at UFC 264.
 He won the fight via unanimous decision.

 2022

-Burns faced Khamzat Chimaev at UFC 273 on April 9, 2022.
+Burns faced Khamzat Chimaev at UFC 273 on 9 April 2022.
 He lost the bout via unanimous decision.
 The fight was awarded the Fight of the Night award.
 Dana White later announced that Burns would get his win bonus for the fight, despite the loss.

 2023

-Burns faced Neil Magny on January 21, 2023, at UFC 283.
+Burns faced Neil Magny on 21 January 2023 at UFC 283.
 He won the fight via an arm-triangle choke submission in the first round.

-Burns is scheduled to face Jorge Masvidal on April 8, 2023, at UFC 287.
+Burns faced Jorge Masvidal on 8 April 2023 at UFC 287.
+He won the bout via unanimous decision.

+Burns faced Belal Muhammad on 6 May 2023 at UFC 288.
+He lost the bout by unanimous decision.

+2024

+Burns faced Jack Della Maddalena on 9 March 2024 at UFC 299.
+He lost the bout via knockout in round three.

+Burns faced Sean Brady on 7 September 2024 at UFC Fight Night 242 in the main event.
+He lost the fight by unanimous decision.

+2025

+Burns was scheduled to face undefeated prospect Michael Morales on April 12, 2025, at UFC 314.
+However, the bout was moved to May 10, 2025 at UFC 315 for unknown reasons.
+In turn, the bout against Morales was moved to serve as the main event on May 17, 2025 at UFC Fight Night 256.
+Burns lost the fight by technical knockout in the first round.